rmraya/BCP47J/README.md

 ```

-Contatct <tech@maxprograms.com> to localize the names to other languages.
+Contact <tech@maxprograms.com> to localize the names to other languages.

 ### Example